stefan5441/react-interview-questions/README.md

 Hi, I have a React technical interview this monday and I am preparing for it by finding interview questions online and answering them here.
 I will post this since it may help somebody :D.\
 \
-Wish me luck and good luck to you aswell!
+Wish me luck and good luck to you aswell!\
+\
+**NOTE: MY INTERVIEW IS FOR THE NEWER REACT THAT USES FUNCTIONAL REACT COMPONENTS, NOT OLD REACT THAT USE CLASSES, I WILL SKIP QUESTIONS ABOUT CLASSES**

 ## JS Questions
 **Q1:** What is hoising in JS?\